kosamad/little-explorers/README.md

 Base.html serves as the foundation for every page, reducing redundancy in code and enhancing efficiency.
 By consolidating common HTML elements, it accelerates load times, streamlines webpage appearance, and optimizes backend performance.

+Contact.html

+The emails functionality was created using Email.JS with a template that sends to the admin team the name, email address and message submitted by the user.

 ## ?.
 Technologies

 ### Languages